-4 The Conceptual Framework for Financial Reporting defines a liability as a present obligation of the entity arising from past events, the settlement of which is expected to result in an outflow from the entity of resources embodying economic benefits (ie an outflow of cash or other assets of the entity).
+4 The Conceptual Framework for Financial Reporting issued in 2018 defines a liability as a present obligation of the entity to transfer an economic resource as a result of past events.

 - (a) receives goods or services as consideration for its own equity instruments (including shares or share options), or - (b) receives goods or services but has no obligation to settle the transaction with the supplier.